-Jnetics offers carrier screening for a group of severe genetic disorders that are of particular relevance to people of Ashkenazi Jewish ancestry.
-Working in partnership with Liverpool Women’s Hospital and North West Thames Regional Genetic Service at Northwick Park Hospital, Jnetics offers responsibly delivered private screening for 9 of the most severe Jewish genetic disorders.
+Jnetics offers carrier screening for a group of severe genetic disorders that are of particular relevance to people of Jewish ancestry, in partnership with Fulgent Genetics and North West Thames Regional Genetic Service at Northwick Park Hospital.

 There are two Jnetics screening services:

-The Barnet Clinic – Barnet Hospital, Level 2, Breast Clinic, Wellhouse Lane, Barnet, EN5 3DJ
+The Barnet Clinic – Barnet Hospital, Main Outpatients, Level 1, Wellhouse Lane, Barnet, EN5 3DJ

 1st Thursday Of The Month: 0830-0930 | 1030-1230 | 1310-1630